-There are only 2 options for lighting a photo: natural light or artificial light.
+There are only 2 options for lighting a photo: natural light and artificial light.
 The best lighting for interior photography is going to be a combination of both.

-Only using natural light limits you to so many elements that are out of your hand.
-Likewise, only using artificial light doesn’t allow for the natural and beautiful look of sunlight streaming in through a window.
+Only using natural light limits you because so many elements are out of your hand.
+Likewise, only using artificial light doesn’t allow for the natural and beautiful look that sunlight offers.

 Table of Contents

 Best Lighting for Interior Photography

 Lighting Interior Photography with Natural Light